The Practical Basenji Guide

 Please take time for daily long walks, which are vital important for Basenjis.

-Love him just like he is, you will have fun with him.
+Love them just like they are, you will have fun with the BASENJIS

 The Homeland of the Rhodesian Ridgeback is South Africa.
 There the Ridgeback were often hold together with Basenjis.
 The personality of both dogs are very similar. dogtime.com/dog-breeds/rhodesian-ridgeback